oracle-livelabs/sprints/oci/sprint-create-qs-policies/sprint-create-qs-policies.md

 > **Note:** Optionally, if you want to store your query results in Object Storage buckets, the dynamic group that contains the project must have read and write access to those buckets.

-Instead of creating the required dynamic group and access policy manually as described in this sprint, you can choose to have Query Service create them automatically when you create a new project.
+Instead of creating the required dynamic group and access policy manually as described in this sprint, you can choose to have Query Service create them automatically when you create a new project as described in the **How do I create a Query Service project?** sprint.
 You have two options:

 * **Option 1:** Click the **Create Policy** button in the **Create Query Service project** panel to automatically generate the required dynamic group and the access policy that enables access to Query Service projects, Data Catalog, and Object Storage. _**The access policy is created in your root compartment**_.